 Character components and radicals

-Most Chinese characters can be broken down into components, or are so basic that they themselves are already in the simplest form.
-The important thing to realise is that even if you want to learn thousands of characters, the commonly used components are much fewer that that, so what you should do is to learn them and then learn how to combine them into all the other characters.
+All Chinese characters can be broken down into components, or are so basic that they themselves are already in the simplest form.
+The important thing to realise is that even if you want to learn thousands of characters, the commonly used components are much fewer than that, so what you should do is learn components, then learn how to combine these into all the other characters.

 These days, you never have to use a printed dictionary if you don’t want to, so the distinction between character components and radicals is not very important when we’re building our toolkit.
 However, as we shall see, radicals are useful because some of them are very common parts of characters.
-It should also be mentioned that radicals are related to the semantic meaning of a character, rather than the phonetic sounds (read more about phonetic components here).
+In other words, a character component can have several different function in a character.